Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Examples

 \begin{example}[Linear function] Consider the function $g(x_1^n) = \sum_{j=1}^n a_j x_j$ where the $a_j$s are scalars.
 Then for any $j$, $\gamma_j(x) = |a_j|$.
 Since $\gamma_j(x)$ does not depend on $x$, it has no influence on the optimal point density for either the fixed- or variable-rate case; see \eqref{eq:multi-fixed-lambda} and \eqref{eq:multi-var-lambda}.

 Although $\gamma_j(x)$ gives no information on which values of $X_j$ are more important than others (or rather shows that they are all equally important) the set of $\gamma_j$s shows the relative importance of the components.
-This is reflected in the optimal fractional allocation $\alpha_1^n$. $\Box$ \end{example}
+This is reflected in the allocation of rate. $\Box$ \end{example}

 \begin{example}[Maximum] Let the set of sources $X_1^n$ be uniformly distributed on $[0,1]^n$ and hence mutually independent.
 Consider the function